molpopgen/fwdpy11/doc/pages/recorders.md

 ```

 The important thing to keep in mind is that user-defined callable
 types can do essentially *anything*.
-For example, in {ref}`tutorial`,
-summaries of trait variation were also recorded.
 When recording samples
 to preserve, "anything goes".
 For example, you could pick samples with the top `x` and
 the lowest `y` fitnesses.
 You could pick individuals based on their genetic load, whether or
 not they carry a specific variant, etc..
 It is up to you.